Best WiFi 7 Access Points for Small Business 2026 (5 Compared — Including Real Infrastructure Costs)

 Enterprise Features in an SMB Package

-What sets the U7 Pro XGS apart is its inclusion of advanced features typically reserved for much more expensive enterprise equipment.
-The dedicated spectrum scanning radio provides continuous RF monitoring without impacting client performance—essential for maintaining optimal network performance in busy office environments.
+The U7 Pro XGS includes several features more commonly found on enterprise equipment.
+The dedicated spectrum scanning radio provides continuous RF monitoring without impacting client performance—useful for maintaining consistent network performance in busy office environments.

 Ubiquiti's "Zero-Wait DFS" technology scans for interference without disconnecting clients, allowing immediate channel switching when interference is detected rather than waiting through lengthy detection periods.
 This feature proves particularly valuable in office buildings where multiple networks compete for spectrum.